Dre Campbell Farm

 10. Organic Bacillus Thuringiensis Spray

-Bacillus Thuringiensis (Bt) is toxic to gypsy moth caterpillars, tent caterpillars, tomato hornworms, and other insects.
+Bacillus thuringiensis (Bt) is toxic to gypsy moth caterpillars, tent caterpillars, tomato hornworms, and many other caterpillar pests.

 Once the larvae ingest the Bt pesticide, feeding will stop, and death will follow.
-Mix the recommended powder amount with water and spray the top and bottom of the leaves.
+Mix the recommended amount of powder with water, then spray the top and bottom of the leaves.

 12. Hose ‘Em

-This is the simplest and most straightforward option.
+Hosing is the most straightforward option.
 After all, you’re likely out there with the hose watering your plants anyway!

 Take a few minutes to blast those critters right off your plants.

-Apply the spray directly onto your plants.
+Blast the caterpillars off the plants using a strong stream of water.
 As the green caterpillars fall off, remove them.
 Put them elsewhere or kill them.

 13. Tomato Leaf

-The leaves of tomatoes can also be a great way to get rid of pests.
+Tomato leaves can also be a great way to repel pests.

-Tomato plant leaves contain alkaloids that are toxic to aphids and other insects.
+They contain natural alkaloids that may deter some insects, but results can vary.
 When the leaves are crushed, these compounds are released.

 Commercial Products